yoachim/21_Scratch/metric_audit/metrics.md

 ### DDF metrics ###

 We are currently running the plasticc SNe Ia on the DDFs.
 What else?
 Something from AGN?
 Should clean up the code a tiny bit to consolidate the euclid fields maybe.
 Should probably do a set where we turn the focal plane on to test the different dithering strategies.
+Updated the example notebook in sims_maf_contrib tutorials.

 <!---